zkingboos/uenp-automatos/README.md

+This software demonstrates how to create a finite automaton where you can test different states.
+It was developed as an activity for the "Introduction to the Theory of Computation" class in the "Licentiate in Computing" course.

 # Getting started
-To run this code you should create the `instruction.json` and the `input.csv` before executing this
+To run this code, you need to create two files: `instruction.json` and `input.csv`, before executing the program.

 ### Example
 > instruction.json